Neon lights...or stars so bright; it's your choice!

 There are no camp stores at these woodsy campgrounds, nor other citified amenities such as swimming pools, hot tubs or laundries.
 There are a few flush toilets in some of the campgrounds, but by and large, most of the restrooms feature vault toilets.
 Water spigots are available in the campgrounds, but are not available at each campsite.
 And, you won't find RV dump stations on Mt Charleston, either.

-Despite the popularity of weekend camping, mid-week vacationers won't have much to worry about...at least, if hookups don't matter to you.
+Weekend camping is moderately popular, while mid-week vacationers won't have much to worry about at all.
+Most of the time, the only competition for spaces is for hookups at the Fletcher Campground.
 All of the photos of the national park campgrounds were taken on weekdays in June...and, as you can see, there were plenty of camping spaces available, even during such a busy vacation month.

 Mount Charleston Camping Reservations & Prices

-Mount Charleston camping prices: Most camping spaces have no electric hookups; the prices for these range from $21 to $38 in Summer, 2013.
-The spaces at the Fletcher View campground with hookups run $50/night.
+Mount Charleston camping prices: Most camping spaces have no electric hookups; the prices for these range from $25 to $40 in Summer, 2018.
+The spaces at the Fletcher View campground with hookups run up to $50/night.

 Mount Charleston camping maps & National Forest information

-Printable map of the Mount Charleston campgrounds: The Google Custom Map (above) is good for pinpointing the exact locations of the 5 campgrounds.
-As you already know, if you turn the map to its "satellite view," you can enjoy an actual bird's-eye view of the campgrounds...and even locate individual camping spaces.
+Map of the Mount Charleston campgrounds: The Google Custom Map (above) is good for pinpointing the exact locations of the 5 campgrounds; one, the Dolomite Campground has closed since we created the map.
+If you turn the map to its "satellite view," you can enjoy an actual bird's-eye view of the campgrounds...and even locate the individual camping spaces.

-FOR FURTHER INFORMATION ABOUT THE MT CHARLESTON CAMPGROUNDS: If you'd like the most authoritative website on the subject, you'll want to view the Humboldt-Toiyabe NF website...specifically, the section about the Spring Mountain National Recreation Area District's campgrounds.
+FOR FURTHER INFORMATION ABOUT THE MT CHARLESTON CAMPGROUNDS, HIKES AND ACTIVITIES: If you'd like the most authoritative website on the subject, you'll want to view the Humboldt-Toiyabe NF website...specifically, the section about the Spring Mountain National Recreation Area District's campgrounds.
 Here's a link to the Mt Charleston camping page of the Forest service website, for your convenience.
+You would probably also like to see the photo-filled Spring Mountain NRA website which also contains a lot of information, plus pics.

 City camping in Las Vegas